ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 Note that when you use a getter, you need to do something with the value it returns.
 You might assign it to a variable, use it in an expression, or print it out.
-If you don’t you’re just getting a value and doing nothing with it—you might as well not have bothered to call the getter in the first place.
+If you don’t, you’re just getting a value and doing nothing with it—you might as well not have bothered to call the getter in the first place.

 Here are some examples of using getters on the ``Turtle`` object ``yertle``.